 Marian University has been an anchor institution in the Near Northwest Area (NNW) community since it was relocated here by the Sisters of St. Francis of Oldenburg in 1937.
 Marian, in partnership with NNW, is spearheading the Riverside Education Innovation District (REID), to:

-REID is a partnership with the community, located in the historic Riverside area of Indianapolis, known as the Near Northwest.
-REID is a vision for the future of education in the NNW.
+REID is a partnership with the community, located in the historic Riverside area of Indianapolis, known as the Near Northwest Area and a vision for the future of education in the NNW.

 A diverse group of residents, community leaders, businesses, non-profits, government officials, educational institutions, service providers, and others are committed to ensuring that REID serves core needs of the NNW.